 ENG 356 MODERN POETRY AND THE TRADITION studies twentieth century poetic conventions and contemporary poets in historical perspective.
-Prerequisite: ENG 103.
+Prerequisite: ENG 103 or 190.
 3 credits.

-ENG 357 MODERN DRAMA AND THE TRADITION examines the history and literature of Western drama from Aeschylus and Sophocles to Williams and Pirandello.
-Prerequisite: ENG 103.
+ENG 357 MODERN DRAMA AND THE TRADITION examines the history and literature of Western drama from Aeschylus and Sophocles to Williams and Pirandello as an aid to understanding the present conventions of the genre.
+Prerequisite: ENG 103 or 190.
 Crosslisted THTR 250.
 3 credits.

 ENG 358 MODERN NON-FICTION AND THE TRADITION examines the history and development of the most popular form of contemporary writing.
 Various modes of non-fiction discourse will be studied: journalism, biography, the essay, and the new non-fiction.
-Prerequisite: ENG 103.
+Prerequisite: ENG 103 or 190.
 3 credits.